-Fish Health Online Seminar Series: The AFS Fish Health Section’s Recruitment and Student Involvement Committee has organized an online fish health seminar series that will be held during the Summer of 2020 and aims to showcase the work of student and post-doctoral researchers.
+Fish Health Online Seminar Series: The AFS Fish Health Section’s Recruitment and Student Involvement Committee has organized an online fish health seminar series held during the Summer of 2020 and continuing in 2021 that aims to showcase the work of student and post-doctoral researchers.
 Everyone is welcome to join the conversation weekly via Zoom!
-Presentations will consist of 20 minute talks followed by 10 minute Q&A and take place on Friday afternoons from 12-1 pm.
-The first seminar will be on May 15, 2020.
+Presentations will consist of 20 minute talks followed by 10 minute Q&A and take place on Friday afternoons from 12-1 pm CDT.

 Other Webinar Series

 National Conservation Training Center Webinar Gallery: Webinar recordings are available to federal and non-federal audiences, including all DOI bureaus and partners, at no cost.
 View the Webinar Schedule to learn about upcoming webinars.
 Webinar series that are ongoing and have an active schedule also have a Schedule link that provides information about upcoming webinars.

 U.S. Geological Survey’s Nonindigenous Aquatic Species Database Seminar Series: The U.S. Geological Survey’s Nonindigenous Aquatic Species Database presents a seminar series focused on providing undergraduate students and early career scientists insight into federal career options as well as how various federal agencies work on invasive species issues nationwide.
 Wednesday and Fridays at 3 p.m.
 Eastern Time.